ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 Entries should be removed when resolved.
 Issue from tracker can be optionally linked in an entry.

+## 2019-10-29 - More raster generalizations

+### Add

+- We use the same type for index and size in Raster.
+We need to add size type parameter to allow for use of size_t and ssize_t together which is needed to fully map other types to Raster.
+- Add container functions such `begin()` and `end()`.

+### Change

+- Use member initialization for all variables in all Raster constructors.
+- Binary operators of raster should be functions.
+  * Both scalar * raster and raster * scaler should be functions.

+### Fix

+- Add return code to raster class template test.
+- Resolve the `-Wsign-compare` warnings.

 ## 2019-08-11 - Dispersal kernel rewrite

 ### Add